edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

         }
     }

-When we get the message event we extract the data from it and add it to the ``answer`` state until we receive all chunks.
-When the data is equal to ``[DONE]`` it means that the whole answer has been received and the connection to the server is going to be closed.
-There is no data to be parsed in this case so we have to return instead of trying to parse it (the error will be thrown if you try to parse it).
+When we get the message event, we extract the data from it and add it to the ``answer`` state until we receive all chunks.
+This is indicated when the data is equal to ``[DONE]``, meaning the whole answer has been received and the connection to the server will be closed.
+There is no data to be parsed in this case, so we return instead of trying to parse it.
+(An error will be thrown if we try to parse it in this case.)

-That's all.
-You should be able to run the project now with ``npm run dev`` and test it.
+With that, the UI can now get answers from the Next.js route.
+The build is complete, and it's time to try it out!